Step 1: Pre-Application

 Step 2: Application, Fees, and Prerequisites

 LPHAs wishing to start the accreditation process must apply for accreditation.
-The application can be downloaded from the michweb.org/accreditation website and after completion sent to firstname.lastname@example.org.
+The application can be downloaded from http://michweb.org/accreditation-standards/or here and after completion sent to firstname.lastname@example.org.
 Upon receipt of the application, MICH will send an invoice for the application fee.
 Once the fee is received, MICH will assign a liaison to the LPHA.
 This liaison will partner with the LPHA by sending the information on document submission and coordinate with the LPHA in all matters pertaining to accreditation.

 In our constant commitment to make the Missouri Voluntary Accreditation Program as user friendly as possible, all LPHAs who wish to apply or reapply for accreditation will use Dropbox for their application, prerequisites, and supporting documents.
 Drop-box will also be used by reviewers and staff to review files and prepare for the review.
 LPHAs may view Dropbox as an opportunity to create a running history of the accreditation process and a baseline for reaccreditation.